teddiherring/CPERS/README.md

 ## Contents

 This respository contains a [jupyter notebook](./data_processing_CPERS.ipynb) that contains code to process the data contained in the CPERS database.
-This data will be available soon in a Nordicana D publication.
+This data is available in a [Nordicana D data publication](https://nordicana.cen.ulaval.ca/dpage.aspx?doi=45855XD-DC9883ABD609428B)

 ## Setup